 Consider the Humble Sardine – a Tale of Brand Recovery

 I am sure the last few weeks have tested all of our business and leadership skills beyond what we thought possible.
 However, even while we are dealing with the challenges of today it is imperative that we turn our attention and energy on exploring and developing Brand Recovery strategies that are in the can.
-In many cases this will take a great deal of “thinking out of the box” or in the tin as I recently discovered on my trip to Portugal. (before C-19).
+In many cases this will take a great deal of “thinking out of the box” or in the tin as I recently discovered on my trip to Portugal. (before Covid-19).

 A whopper of a fish tale